 Originally published by Advanced Energy.
 NC GreenPower Solar Schools was launched on April 1, 2015.
-This pilot program uses a portion of NC GreenPower’s donations to provide matching grants for the installation of small solar photovoltaic (PV) systems (3-5 kilowatts, or kW) at North Carolina schools, providing clean, green, renewable energy.
+This pilot program uses a portion of NC GreenPower’s donations to provide matching grants for the installation of solar photovoltaic (PV) systems (3-5 kilowatts, or kW) at North Carolina schools, providing clean, green, renewable energy.
 The Solar Schools pilot funds any eligible North Carolina K-12 school and gives teachers valuable tools to educate students about renewable energy.

 on October 4, 2017